sjlian014/bsp-layout/README.md

 # bsp-layout
 check out [upstream](https://github.com/phenax/bsp-layout)
-forked to fix some minor annoyance with `get` command
+forked to fix some minor annoyance with the `get` command